What is Common Criteria Certification, and Why Is It Important?

 Purpose of the CC Certification

-There are several purposes as to why the Common Criteria certification exists.
+There are several reasons the Common Criteria certification exists.
 Some of these include:

 1. to improve the availability of security-enhanced IT products and protection profiles that have been successfully evaluated by the panel